 b.
 Position the new memory module over the memory slot.
-Ensure that the notch on the memory module is aligned with the key on the slot.
+Ensure that the notch I on the memory module is aligned with the key 2 in the slot.
 Push the memory module straight down into the slot until the retaining clips completely close.